Raphaël Varane: Senior

 On 17 May 2018, Varane was called up to France's 23-man squad for the 2018 FIFA World Cup.
 He would go on to start in all seven of France's games and play every minute.
-In the quarter-final against Uruguay, Varane he scored the opening goal with a header in France's 2–0 victory.
-France later went on to win the competition for the second time in history, and Varane became only the fourth player to be a World Cup champion and Champions League winner in the same year, after Christian Karembeu (in 1998), Roberto Carlos (in 2002), and Sami Khedira (in 2014).
+In the quarter-final against Uruguay, Varane scored the opening goal with a header in France's 2–0 victory.
+France later went on to win the competition for the second time in history, and Varane became only the fourth player to be a World Cup champion and Champions League winner in the same year, after Christian Karembeu (in 1998), Roberto Carlos (in 2002) and Sami Khedira (in 2014).
 All the players, like Varane, were playing for Real Madrid at the time they won the World Cup.

 In May 2021, he was included in the squad for the UEFA Euro 2020.
 He played in every minute of France's four matches at the tournament, including the period of extra time at the end of their round of 16 match against Switzerland; that match went to penalties, but Varane was not selected to take one of the first five kicks as France lost 5–4.

 In November 2022, Varane made the 26-man squad for France for the 2022 FIFA World Cup.
-On December 18th, Varane was named in the starting XI for France as they played their second successive World Cup final, eventually losing 4-2 on penalties to Argentina.
+On 18 December, Varane was named in the starting line-up for France as they played their second successive World Cup final, eventually losing 4–2 on penalties to Argentina.

-On 2 February 2023, Varane announced his retirement from international football via his Instagram account.
+On 2 February 2023, at 29 years old, Varane announced his retirement from international football via his Instagram account.
 The defender shared a series of photos from his international career alongside the announcement.
-The announcement marked the end of his 10 year run with the national team where he made 93 appearances and scored 5 goals.
+The announcement marked the end of his ten-year run with the national team where he made 93 appearances and scored 5 goals.

 Style of play

-Varane has been described by Lens youth coach Éric Assadourian as a "truly first-class player" who is "comfortable on both the tactical and technical level".
-On 30 January 2013, the then Real Madrid assistant coach Aitor Karanka talked about Varane in the press conference post-El Clásico of the Copa del Rey, saying, "It's obvious that Varane has a good head on his shoulders and will keep improving."
+Varane was described by Lens youth coach Éric Assadourian as a "truly first-class player" who was "comfortable on both the tactical and technical level."
+On 30 January 2013, the then-Real Madrid assistant coach Aitor Karanka talked about Varane in the press conference post-El Clásico of the Copa del Rey, saying, "It's obvious that Varane has a good head on his shoulders and will keep improving."
+Varane's height made him effective in the air, while his confidence on the ball allowed him to evade the opposing team's press and start attacking plays from the back with his passing.

-Former France defender Frank Leboeuf believes that Varane has the potential to be better than Real Madrid legend Fernando Hierro, saying to reporters, "Many compare him to Hierro due to his technique, but on the physical level he is stronger and he is much faster."
-Fernando Hierro and José Mourinho have labelled Varane as one of the best defenders in world football.
+Former France defender Frank Leboeuf believed that Varane had the potential to be better than Real Madrid legend Fernando Hierro, saying to reporters, "Many compare him to Hierro due to his technique, but on the physical level he is stronger and he is much faster."
+Both Hierro and José Mourinho labelled Varane as one of the best defenders in world football.